stefanprodan/flagger-appmesh-gateway/README.md

 App Mesh Gateway is an edge L7 load balancer that exposes applications outside the mesh.

+Features:
+* allows binding a public domain to an internal mesh address
+* allows setting retries polices and timeouts for each service
+* exports metrics in Prometheus format (request rate, error rate and latency)
+* provides access logging for ingress traffic
+* tags incoming requests and facilitates distributed tracing
+* allows running canary deployments and A/B testing with [Flagger](https://flagger.app) for user-facing web applications and APIs

 The gateway is composed of:
 * [Envoy](https://www.envoyproxy.io/) proxy
 * Envoy control plane (xDS gRPC server)